 First, start by using ACCC’s travel budgeting calculator to determine how much you will need to save for a vacation by budgeting how much you will spend in specific categories such as transportation, hotel costs, meals, and activities.
 This handy calculator even includes lines for expenses such as travel insurance, passports and travel documents, pet or child care while you are away, currency exchange and bank fees, and luggage fees.
 Many times, these costs go unconsidered when planning for a trip.
 Don’t forget that even the smallest costs can add up!

 Now that you’ve budgeted for your trip and have an accurate picture of how much money you will need for your vacation, it is time to determine a savings plan.
 Consider how much you currently have saved, any extra income, how much you deposit on a regular basis, and how often you contribute to your savings.
-You can use ACCC’s saving for a goal financial calculator to determine how long it will take you save for your vacation and how much you will need to save on weekly or monthly basis to reach your goal.
+Take the time to determine how long it will take you save for your vacation and how much you will need to save on weekly or monthly basis to reach your goal.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.